-- to obtain confirmation whether his/her personal data are being processed; - · to access the data (i.e. to a copy); and - to be provided with supplemental information about the processing.
+- to obtain confirmation whether their personal data are being processed; - to access the data (i.e. to a copy not the actual document); and - to be provided with supplemental information about the processing.

-As with all data subject rights, the controller must comply "without undue delay" and "at the latest within one month", although there are some possibilities to extend this.
+As with all data subject rights, the controller must comply "without undue delay" and "at the latest within one month", although there are some possibilities to extend this for a further two months.

-The controller must also use reasonable means to verify the identity of the person making the request - but should not keep or collect data just so as to be able to meet subject access requests.
+Before providing any data to the requester, the controller must also use reasonable means to verify the identity of the person making the request which should be proportionate to the sensitivity of the data being processed- but should not keep or collect data just so as to be able to meet subject access requests.
 These points are particularly pertinent to online services.